warfare-plugins/social-warfare/README.md

 **CSS:** CSS selectors will use the snake_case nomenclature just as in our PHP code.

 ### Conditionals and Loops
-No inline/same-line conditionals or loops will be used, nor will we continue to use brace syntax.
-Rather we will use the colin/endif syntax.
+No inline/same-line conditionals or loops will be used, nor will be continue to use if/endif notation.
+Instead we will use brace notation.

+Avoid wrapping large blocks of code inside of conditionals.
+Instead, use a conditional with a return to stop the method from running the undesired code.

 ### Style Guidelines for Docblocking Class Methods
 Each file should begin with a docblock, as well as each function and class should be preceded with a docblock to explain it's purpose and functionality.
 There is no such thing as too much documentation on this project.
 The purpose is that any developer or even a non-developer should be able to easily browse each file and know exactly what is happening in that file.